Town of North Andover

 Email: [email protected]

-North Andover Health Division Provides Residents Mosquito Safety Information
+North Andover Health Department Provides Residents With Back to School Sport Safety Tips

-Anyone with questions about how to keep themselves protected from mosquitoes should contact the North Andover Health Division at 978-688-9540.
+Anyone with questions or concerns about keeping their children safe during extracurricular sports and activities can contact the North Andover Health Department at 978-688-9540.